candywendao/Disaster_Response_Pipeline_term2/README.md

 # Disaster Response Pipeline Project
-This project processes raw text format data and classifies into 36 categories.
-It also includes a web app that allows users to input messages and get categories.
+This project processes raw messages data and classifies into 36 categories.
+It includes a web app that allows users to input messages and get categories.

 ### data
 Two input csv files store messages and categories data;
 'process_data.py' loads and transforms data and stores in a database;
 Run the following command in the project's root directory:
-`python data/process_data.py data/disaster_messages.csv data/
+`python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`

 ### models
 'train_classifier.py' pulls data from database and applies Random Forest Classifier on the training data;